 If you’d like to lead trips with the HOC, you’ve come to the right place!
 Take a look at the information below to see what the options are.
 And, even if you’re not an official HOC leader, we encourage the use of our email list for planning all things outdoors.
 So if you’re ever looking to head to the mountains and you want company, send out a message!
 Alright, here we go:

 Each year the club runs a leader training program, accepting applications in the fall for the year’s class.
 The application information is sent out over the club’s email list, so you’ll want to join if you’re interested in applying.
 No outdoor experience is necessary, but it’s certainly a plus.
 We’re mostly looking for outdoors-loving, fun-loving people with a desire to lead, learn, and spend time outside.
-If you have any questions or concerns feel free to email the HOC’s vice president (email on the about page).
+If you have any questions or concerns feel free to email the HOC’s vice president (email on the leaders page).

 The training program consists of a few different elements:

 - First-Aid Training: We require that all leaders have current Wilderness First Aid (WFA) and CPR certifications.
 The club offers a 2-day WFA course through SOLO each semester.
 Both CPR and WFA are open to all community members, not just HOC leader trainees.